Submit request or call to make an appointment.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the experience and skill to make the diagnosis of Kawasaki disease and treat the coronary vasculitis and other manifestations of Kawasaki disease.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the experience and skills to make the diagnosis of Kawasaki disease and treat the coronary vasculitis and other manifestations of Kawasaki disease.

 Norton Children’s Heart Institute providers can manage the complications of Kawasaki disease following diagnosis.
 Most children will feel better within two days of starting treatment.
 Heart issues usually won’t develop if treatment begins within 10 days of the start of symptoms.

 Kawasaki disease is initially treated with intravenous gamma globulin (purified antibodies from pooled donor blood).
-Again, most kids recover completely, but some can develop coronary artery abnormalities after having Kawasaki disease and they will require further testing and treatments directed by a specialist at Norton children’s Heart Institute.
+Most kids recover completely, but some can develop coronary artery abnormalities after having Kawasaki disease, and they will require further testing and treatments directed by a specialist at Norton Children’s Heart Institute.

 The symptoms of Kawasaki disease usually appear in phases.
 The first phase, which can last for up to two weeks, usually involves a fever that lasts for at least five days.

 During the second phase, which usually begins within two weeks of the fever’s start, skin on the hands and feet may begin to peel in large pieces.
 Treatment may not prevent this symptom.
 A child also may have joint pain, diarrhea, vomiting or abdominal pain.